Engineering-Research-and-Development/capri_cap_blueprints/docs/pharma.md

 # Introduction to Pharma Blueprint

 The main focus of Pharma use case is the development and implementation of advanced control concepts based on the cognitive solutions in the existing continuous line.
-For that CAPRI projec will support the:
+For that CAPRI project will support the:
 - increase the robustness of the process
 - secure constant product quality
 - increase effectiveness (raw material, energy, process time, storage capacity)